tamago-db/TamagoTipsManagerBundle/README.md

 composer update tamago/tips-manager-bundle # to only update the bundle
 ```

+TamagoTipManagerBundle also installs LexikTranslationManagerBundle which it uses as the mechanism for storing and
-Register the bundles with your kernel:
+editing translated tips.
+Make sure both bundles are registered with your kernel:

 ```php
 // in AppKernel::registerBundles()